COVID-19 Coronavirus Advisory

-A: If you’re not feeling well, we strongly encourage you to reschedule your appointment.
-We ask that you alert us prior to your appointment if you are experiencing any COVID-19 symptoms, have tested positive for COVID-19 in the past 10 days or are under quarantine.
-If your orthopedic situation is urgent, please call us in advance so we may be prepared.
-For non-urgent appointments, rescheduling plays a significant role in helping to slow the spread of any virus whether it is COVID-19 or the flu.

-IS IT OKAY TO BRING SOMEONE WITH ME TO MY APPOINTMENT?

 A: To keep everyone safe and protected, we want to minimize the number of people coming into our clinics and surgery center.
-We are asking for your help by only bringing one person over the age of 12 with you to your appointment or surgical visit, if possible.
+We are asking for your help by not bringing any visitors with you into our facilities, if possible.

 WHAT IS THE ORTHOPEDIC CLINIC DOING TO HELP?

-A: In accordance with CDC guidelines, we are following best practices to provide you and our employees with a safe environment.
+A: In accordance with CDC and other recommended guidelines, we are following best practices to provide you and our employees with a safe environment:

 - Increased deep cleaning of our offices, waiting and exam rooms.
-We are paying close attention to areas that are touched frequently, such as doorknobs, countertops, and chairs.
+We are paying close attention to areas that are touched frequently, such as handles and doorknobs, countertops, tables, chairs and phones.

 - Hand sanitizer stations are readily available.

-{Now}

-COVID-19 Coronavirus Advisory